Wright State takes on South Florida

 Conway, South Carolina; Sunday, 1 p.m.
 EST

-BOTTOM LINE: South Florida and Wright State square off in Conway, South Carolina.
+BOTTOM LINE: South Florida and Wright State square off at HTC Center in Conway, South Carolina.

-The Raiders have a 4-3 record in non-conference games.
-Wright State is 0-1 in games decided by 3 points or fewer.
+The Raiders are 4-3 in non-conference play.
+Wright State is third in the Horizon League scoring 79.3 points while shooting 50.2% from the field.

-The Bulls have a 3-3 record against non-conference oppponents.
-South Florida is 1-3 against opponents with a winning record.
+The Bulls are 3-3 in non-conference play.
+South Florida ranks sixth in the AAC with 34.2 rebounds per game led by Jamille Reynolds averaging 7.0.

 Wright State makes 50.2% of its shots from the field this season, which is 5.4 percentage points higher than South Florida has allowed to its opponents (44.8%).
-South Florida averages 6.1 more points per game (79.2) than Wright State gives up (73.1).
+South Florida scores 6.1 more points per game (79.2) than Wright State allows (73.1).

-TOP PERFORMERS: Alex Huibregste averages 2.6 made 3-pointers per game for the Raiders, scoring 16.7 points while shooting 45.0% from beyond the arc.
+TOP PERFORMERS: Brandon Noel is scoring 23.0 points per game and averaging 8.7 rebounds for the Raiders.

-Jamille Reynolds is averaging 12 points and seven rebounds for the Bulls.
+Kasen Jennings is shooting 46.2% from beyond the arc with 2.0 made 3-pointers per game for the Bulls, while averaging 11.5 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.